 The Receiver has sought to obtain tax refunds owed to certain insiders based upon taxes paid in prior years on nonexistent trading profits, periodic taxes paid on anticipated income that was never earned, and/or overpayment of taxes as a result of loss of investment.

-As a result of these efforts, the Receiver has recovered a total sum of \$2,052,040.11 in tax refunds from Form 1045 Applications for Tentative Refund ("Form 1045") for carryback losses on behalf Chris Moody, Neil Moody, and Sharon Moody.
-The Receiver also submitted Forms 1045 for Arthur Nadel and Marguerite Nadel seeking the return of approximately \$1,183,525.00 and \$2,123,594.00, respectively.
-No tax refunds have been received for these submissions yet although the Receiver's representative has been in frequent contact with the Internal Revenue Service in an effort to expedite the process as much as possible.
+As a result of these efforts, the Receiver has recovered a total sum of \$3,777,343.60 in tax refunds from Form 1045 Applications for Tentative Refund ("Form 1045") for carryback losses on behalf Marguerite Nadel, Chris Moody, Neil Moody, and Sharon Moody.
+This amount includes \$1,725,303.49 received on June 3, 2013 from a refund for Marguerite Nadel.
+The Receiver also submitted a Form 1045 for Arthur Nadel seeking the return of approximately \$1,183,525.00.
+No tax refund has been received for this submission yet although the Receiver's representative has been in frequent contact with the Internal Revenue Service in an effort to expedite the process as much as possible.

 The Receiver also recovered two tax refund checks totaling \$1,261,359.33 from Mrs. Nadel as a result of improperly filed documents with the IRS on behalf of a Receivership Entity.
-Including these two refund checks, the total amount the Receiver has recovered from federal tax refunds to insiders is \$3,313,399.44.
+Including these two refund checks, the total amount the Receiver has recovered from federal tax refunds to insiders is \$5,038,702.93.
 For more detailed information regarding the Receiver's efforts to recover tax refunds, please refer to the Ninth Interim Report.